-Delegates will consider the future shape of a National Care Service, the scope of the service and its relationship with local government and other public bodies, and priorities for regulation and ensuring quality of care.
+Delegates will consider the scope of the service, its relationship with local government and other public bodies, and priorities for regulation and ensuring quality of care.

-The agenda also looks at wider issues such as the impact of COVID-19 on unpaid carers and how best to support them, with concerns that many are faced with reduced access to services and some are at risk of having to reduce their working hours.
-Delegates will also consider the impact of the Winter Support Package as well as further measures that may be necessary both now and into the future.
+The seminar will also look at wider issues such as the impact of COVID-19 on unpaid carers and how best to support them - as well as the impact of the Winter Support Package and further measures that may be necessary both now and into the future.

-Overall, sessions in the agenda will bring out latest thinking on:
+Sessions in the agenda will also bring out latest thinking on:

-- the future role of local authorities in the care system and better integrating health and care
+- local authorities - their future role in the care system and better integrating health and care

 - value for money in the National Care Service

-- how best to support the social care workforce and ensure high quality care
+- the social care workforce - how best to support those working in the system and delivery of high quality care

-- the longer-term future outlook for social care in Scotland
+- the longer-term outlook - social care in Scotland going forward